Iliohypogastric nerve

 Origin

 The superior branch of the anterior ramus of spinal nerve L1 is where the iliohypogastric nerve begins.
-Additionally, T12 sends fibres to it through the subcostal nerve.
+Additionally, T12 sends fibers to it through the subcostal nerve.

 Course

-The iliohypogastric and ilioinguinal nerves come from the anterior ramus of the L1 spinal nerve root of the lumbar plexus.
+Together with the ilioinguinal nerve, the iliohypogastric nerve emerges from the anterior ramus of the L1 spinal nerve root of the lumbar plexus.

-The iliohypogastric nerve travels anteriorly between the transversus abdominis muscle and the internal abdominal oblique muscles before puncturing the muscle just above the iliac crest as it moves in the direction of the anterior abdominal wall.
+The iliohypogastric nerve passes anteriorly between the internal abdominal oblique muscles and the transversus abdominis muscle, and posteriorly, immediately above the iliac crest, it pierces the transversus abdominis muscle as it travels towards the anterior abdominal wall.

 Function